clementlefevre/helloFresh/helloFresh_dataExploration.md

     ## Multiple R-squared:  0.6557, Adjusted R-squared:  0.6502
     ## F-statistic:   120 on 67 and 4223 DF,  p-value: < 2.2e-16

 The last order does not correlate with the previous one, because we include the customer with a single order.
 For the other, their is a strong multicollinearity amongst then (0.43 to 0.782).
-The feature "Number of order" might compensate this weakness in the model.
+The feature "Number of orders" might compensate this weakness in the model.

-When using all the selected features, we get an adjusted determination factor of 0.65, which is not to bad.
+When using all the selected features, we get an adjusted determination factor of 0.65, which is not too bad.